 The employer’s duties and obligations also come from the common law and statutes.
 Your employer’s obligations from common law include the duty to pay you for work done, the duty to provide work, a duty to provide a safe work environment, a duty to treat you fairly, and a duty to give you reasonable notice of termination.

-Your Duties as the Employee
+Your duties as the employee

-As an employee you also owe duties to your employer.
+As an employee, you also owe duties to your employer.
 These duties include:

-- attending work on time;
+- Getting to work on time;

 - performing work competently;

-- to give reasonable notice of resignation.
+- to give reasonable notice of resignation

 - Dismissal without cause

 - Constructive dismissal